ijaxahmed/SampleRestApis/ReadMe.txt

 ReadME:
 ==========

-A Raper REST web service for Foursquare and GoogleGeocoding API
+A wrapper REST web service for Foursquare and GoogleGeocoding API

 Prerequisites
 --------------